TOI journalist Samina Shaikh tries to shame Hindus over the killing of pregnant elephant in Kerala

 A picture of elephant’s potrait was shared by me, which was actually shared by a friend of mine who’s Hindu, but since I shared it – every andhbhakt had to come to troll me!
 Don’t worry, I have deleted the pic understanding that we Indians will never mature & blocked all idiots— Samina Shaikh (@saminaUFshaikh) June 4, 2020

+She even claimed that everyone and not just Hindus down south worship elephant.
+Cows, too, are considered holy in Hinduism.

+When Samina Shaikh was called out by Netizens for her ‘Hinduphobic’ tweets

-However, the journalist’s hate for Hindus is not unknown.
-Last month, a Twitter user identified as X Æ A-12 Duggu @R0adside_M0nk, in a series of tweets exposed the sheer Hindhuphobia of a Times of India editor, who not only pushed hatred against Hindus but also used the official Twitter account of Times of India to make Hinduphobic comments.
+Last month, a Twitter user identified as X Æ A-12 Duggu @R0adside_M0nk, in a series of tweets called out the Hindhuphobia of a Times of India editor, who not only pushed hatred against Hindus but also used the official Twitter account of Times of India to make Hinduphobic comments.

 Shaikh, who is the editor of Bombay Times, deputy editor of ETimes, and also associated with Femina magazine, was caught handling the Times of India’s twitter account after she tweeted the same content from the Times of India’s Twitter account which was earlier shared from her own account.
 Perhaps, Shaikh had forgotten to switch her social media accounts.